OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02a_ifc_mapping/README.md

   preprocessor variable
   [PLATFORM_PROVIDES_LOCAL_MEMORY](hw/rtl/ccip_with_opt_local_mem.sv)
   indicates whether local memory is actually available.
-AFUs that can adapt to the available of local memory at compile time can take advantage of this optional mapping.
+AFUs that can adapt to the availability of local memory at compile time can take advantage of this optional mapping.

 ## Experiments